-There will be three questions as indicated in the question paper which must be an-
+There will be three questions as indicated in the question paper which must be answered in Sanskrit.
+The remaining questions must be answered either in Sanskrit or in the medium of examination opted by the candidate.

-- 1. Significant features of the grammar, with particular stress on Sanjna, Sandhi, Karaka, Samasa, Kartari and Karmani vacvas (voice usages) (to be answered in Sanskrit) - 2. (a) Main characteristics of Vedic Sanskrit language. - (b) Prominent features of classical Sanskrit language. - (c) Contribution of Sanskrit to linguistic studies. - 3.
-General Knowledge of:- - (a) Literary history of Sanskit, - (b) Principal trends of literary criticism - (c) Ramavana. (d) Mahabharata - (e) The origin and development of literary geners of: Mahakavya
+- 1. Significant features of the grammar, with particular stress on Sanjna, Sandhi, Karaka, Samasa, Kartari and Karmani vacyas (voice usages) (to be answered in Sanskrit). - 2. (a) Main characteristics of Vedic Sanskrit language. - (b) Prominent features of classical Sanskrit language. - (c) Contribution of Sanskrit to linguistic studies. - 3.
+General Knowledge of:- - (a) Literary history of Sanskit, - (b) Principal trends of literary criticism - (c) Ramayana, - (d) Mahabharata - (e) The origin and development of literary geners of: